mzipay/Aglyph/doc/source/get-started.rst

    `Singleton?
 We don't need no stinkin' singleton: the Borg design pattern (Python recipe) <http://code.activestate.com/recipes/66531-singleton-we-dont-need-no-stinkin-singleton-the-bo/>`_
       Alex Martelli's original Borg recipe (from ActiveState Python Recipes)

+   Module :mod:`weakref`
+      Documentation of the :mod:`weakref` standard module.

 Modify *movielisterapp* to use a singleton ``ColonDelimitedMovieFinder``
 ------------------------------------------------------------------------